ginobilinie/codeBook/README.md

 44. solveSudoku.cpp: backtracking.
 A good problem to practice backtracking.
 Note for the end condition, also, we should pay attention to that when there is a solution, we should end the search, which means we should set a flag to stop the backtracking.
 We can continue to optimze the time for the validation part: we can maintain three two-dim array for checking if each value in a row/colum/box is used or not.

+45. countAndSay.cpp: stupid question.
+The nth term is a read-off based on the n-1-th term.

 # old
 for fun, forever